mochoabuilds/-cognition-/README.md

 *** ATTACHED CODE FOR PROOF-OF-CONCEPT (PEOPLE/FOOTFALL COUNTER) ***

 # INTRODUCTION
-+ Through a casual reading of weekly newspapers I noticed an increasing attention placed on community.
-Things are moving in this direction.
-It has forced businesses to do things differently to better meet community needs.
-Many businesses are experimenting with ways to remove once manual-processes.
-My research tries to remove the manual-process of ringing goods up at the neighborhood market.
-Personally I'd love to see neighborhood market mgmt/staff free from the point-of-sale and available to:
++ Reading the news I've noticed an increasing attention placed on community.
+It has forced corner stores to do things differently to better meet community needs.
+Many corner stores are experimenting.
++ My research pulls together something like a workbench to build modern tools for corner stores.
+I tap into various sources of qual/quant data to offer software tools that let corner stores easily create, test and run modern tools.
+One such tool is removing the manual-process of ringing up goods with autonomous checkout.
++ Corner stores are an intrinsically valuable space within communities.
+This research focuses on giving them every edge.
+I want to bring them the tools and services of the world's top retailers, but also help them keep their neighborhood atmosphere and vibe.
++ Personally I'd love to see corner store mgmt free from the POS and available to:
     + be the public characters that “keep an eye” on the neighborhood
     + chat with guests for no specific purpose
     + be a “port of entry" for newcomers
-    + perform daily operations
-+ Neighborhood markets are an intrinsically valuable space within communities.
-This research focuses on giving them every edge.
-I want to bring them the tools and services of the world's top retailers, but also help them keep their neighborhood atmosphere and vibe.
-My goal is to make autonomous checkout feel like a natural, simple extension of the existing shopping experience.
++ My goal is to make autonomous checkout feel like a natural, simple extension of the existing shopping experience.
 Guests will walk into a market, select items, walk out and upon exit their bill is sent to them via SMS mobile payment.
-It's so easy, it almost feels like stealing!
+It'll be so easy, it feels like stealing!

 # WHY THIS PROJECT?
-+ Humans learned flight when it stopped mimicking the bird and started studying lift.
-It was only when humans stopped seeing flight as a symbol did human intelligence flow.
-Meaning and knowledge don't arise from symbols, they come from directly from our visceral needs to survive.
-Like many, I want to build human intelligence of survival into computers.
++ Humans learned flight when they stopped mimicking the bird and started studying lift.
+It was only when they stopped seeing flight as a symbol did human intelligence flow.
+The brilliance of flight didn't come from symbols (birds), it come from directly from our visceral needs to survive (intelligence).
++ I want to build human intelligence into computers.
 Many would call this AI.
-But what we call AI is just pattern matching.
-Extremely clever and powerful, but nonetheless pattern matching.
-Until we successfully bake this visceral human intelligence into computer vision models autonomous checkout systems won't progress beyond pattern matching.
+But what we call AI right now is just pattern matching.
+Extremely clever and powerful pattern matching, but nonetheless pattern matching.
+Until we successfully bake human intelligence into computer vision models autonomous checkout systems won't have much needed corner store "street smarts".

 # TIMELINE
 + Winter 2018 — Spring 2020
     + Conceptualizing, Literature Review & Ethnography
 + Summer 2020
     + Proof-Of-Concept:  People/Footfall Counter
-    + Alpha:  Tracking Gestures & Classifying Items in Neighborhood Markets
+    + Alpha:  Tracking Human Gestures & Classifying Goods in the Corner Store
 + Fall 2020
-    + Beta: Tracking Inventory Levels in Neighborhood Markets
+    + Beta:  "Who has what item?" - Temporal Associations in the Corner Store

 # RESEARCH QUESTIONS
-+ Teach a computer vision model to use information to further its visceral motives of survival
++ Teach a computer vision model to use information to boost its corner store "street smarts"
++ Look for a relationship between the number of e-payments, total values, and levels of “trust” (and thus commerce)
-+ Underpin a computer vision application with a public log of all queries run on its video stream data ("thus the watchers themselves are watched")
++ How could we underpin a computer vision application with a public log of all queries run on its video stream data ("thus the watchers themselves are watched")

-# ETHNOGRAPHY
+# ETHNOGRAPHY ("DATA WRANGLING")
 + What is ethnographic research?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Methods include taking field notes such as: sensory impressions, personal responses, insider language, questions about behaviors, neighborhood identities, jottings, etc. I undertook approximately 10 months of ethnographic field notes in two neighborhood markets in Chicago, IL.
-I then built software for translating ethnographic field notes into usable data for training computer vision models.
+Methods include taking field notes such as: sensory impressions, personal responses, insider language, questions about behaviors, neighborhood identities, jottings, etc.
++ I undertook approximately 10 months of ethnographic field notes in two Chicago corner stores.
+I then built software for translating ethnographic field notes into usable data for computer vision models to better understand store-by-store realities.

 # COMPUTER VISION MODEL
-+  Through a combination of interdisciplinary methods, computer vision and off-the-shelf overhead cameras our system syncs specific points and items in a room with classifications across 400+ classes.
-Feedback from humans fine-tune its "reward function" to relate directly to its visceral motives of survival.
-Ideally our computer vision model system will learn to gaze at the world with some human-like intelligence when presented with new information to further its survival.
-It's only then, may its intelligence flow.
++  Through a combination of clever data-wrangling, computer vision hardware and off-the-shelf overhead cameras our system syncs specific locations and items in a room with classifications across 400+ classes.
+Feedback from humans fine-tune the "reward function" to bake human-like corner store "street smarts" into the system.
+Ideally our computer vision model system will learn to gaze at the world with some human-like intelligence.

 # PROOF-OF-CONCEPT
 01 Installing Required Packages and Libraries